microsoft/ifc-spec/README.md

    - **Compiler neutrality**: Not tied to a particular compiler
    - **Scalability**: Able to represent hundreds of thousands of lines of codes on common machines

+## Downloading

+The latest prerelease IFC specification can be [downloaded here](https://github.com/Microsoft/ifc-spec/releases/download/prerelease/ifc.pdf).

+Official releases can be found on the [releases page](https://github.com/Microsoft/ifc-spec/releases).

 ## Contribute